SawMaineK/APIToolz/README.md

 APITOOLZ_ACTIVATED_KEY=YOUR_ACTIVATED_KEY
 ```

-If you don't have the `Purchase Key`, Please purchase from [Codecanyon]().
-After you have got `Purchase Key`, Please activate to get the `Activated Key` on our [APIToolz](https://apitoolz.com/apps/activation).
+If you don't have the `Purchase Key`, please purchase it from [Codecanyon]().
+Once you've obtained the `Purchase Key`, activate it to receive the `Activated Key` on our [APIToolz](https://apitoolz.com/apps/activation) platform.

-After you installed `sawmainek/apitoolz`, you must install `install:api` and complete the installing steps.
+Now that you've installed `sawmainek/apitoolz`, you must run the `install:api` command to complete the installation process:

 ```shell
 php artisan install:api
 ```

-NOTE: need to check with US
+**Note:** Additional verification may be required.

-If you want to customizable view for `export Model`, and etc..
+If you wish to customize views for `export Model` and more, use the following command:

 ```shell
 php artisan vendor:publish --provider="Sawmainek\Apitoolz\APIToolzServiceProvider" --tag="views"
 ```

 ## Requirements Dependencies

-Install `laravel/scout` dependency for full-text search to your models.
+Install the `laravel/scout` dependency for full-text search in your models:

 ```shell
 composer require laravel/scout
 ```

-After installing Scout, you should publish the Scout configuration file using the `vendor:publish` Artisan command.
+After installing Scout, publish the Scout configuration file using the `vendor:publish` Artisan command.
 This command will publish the `scout.php` configuration file to your application's `config` directory:

 ```shell
 php artisan vendor:publish --provider="Laravel\Scout\ScoutServiceProvider"
 ```

-After installing Sount, you should install driver prerequisites for Sount.
+After installing Scout, install driver prerequisites:

 ```shell
 composer require algolia/algoliasearch-client-php
 ```

-Then, set the SCOUT_DRIVER environment variable as well as your Algolia `app_id` and `secret` credentials within your application's .env file:
+Then, set the `SCOUT_DRIVER` environment variable, along with your Algolia `app_id` and `secret` credentials, within your application's `.env` file:

 ```shell
 SCOUT_DRIVER=algolia